 Perspective is a powerful thing.
 When you can reframe a particular experience or interaction, you can often change what happens as a result.”

 This message hit home with me when I attended many of his seminars in the 1980s and 1990s.
-It’s not always easy to change our perspective, but when we’re seeking a different outcome, it becomes our only option if fulfillment and happiness is our main objective.
+It’s not always easy to change our perspective, but it becomes our only option if fulfillment and happiness are our primary objectives when we seek a different outcome.

 So, as world travelers, we decided to toss aside the temptation to surround ourselves with conspiracy theories and do exactly what makes us the most fulfilled and happy.
 For now, it was being vaccinated and continuing our exquisite world journey.